Professional and Linguistic Assessments Board: Eligibility criteria

-As long as it is a post-graduate internship, you can take the PLAB 1 without having finished your house job or internship.
-If your internship counts toward your graduation (i.e., is pre-graduate), you cannot take PLAB 1 until you have finished it.
+As long as it is a post-graduate internship, one can take the PLAB 1 without having finished one's house job or internship.
+If one's internship counts toward one's graduation (i.e., is pre-graduate), one cannot take PLAB 1 until one has finished it.

-The Internship criteria for appearing in PLAB 1 exam is as follows:
+The Internship criteria for appearing in PLAB 1 exam are as follows: